How does this medication work? What will it do for me?

-Each light blue, round, flat-faced, beveled-edged, scored tablet, engraved "40" on one side, contains megestrol 40 mg.
+Each light blue, round, flat-faced, bevelled-edged, scored tablet, engraved "40" on one side, contains megestrol acetate 40 mg.
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, lactose, magnesium stearate, microcrystalline cellulose, and Brilliant Blue FCF Lake 12% (dye).

 How should I use this medication?